-Eearlier studies of the aerosol number size distribution over the Amazon rain forest have shown that the two dominating aerosol number modes are located at diameters of 60-90 nm and 130-190 nm, respectively (Zhou et al., 2002; Rissler et al., 2006).
-This means that it is only a small fraction of the total aerosol number population that is analyzed in this study, since the Grimm 1.109 OPC starts at 250 nm.
-The median aerosol number concentration within the OPC size range in this study was $33\,\mathrm{cm}^{-3}$ in the wet season, and $122\,\mathrm{cm}^{-3}$ in the dry season.
-This can be compared with the total aerosol number concentration measured with a condensational particle counter CPC ($D_p > 10\,\mathrm{nm}$) that was $682\,\mathrm{cm}^{-3}$ and $1513\,\mathrm{cm}^{-3}$ in the wet season and dry season, respectively (Ahlm et al., 2010).
+Earlier studies of the aerosol number size distribution over the Amazon rain forest have shown that the two dominating modes occur at diameters 60-90 nm and 130-190 nm (Zhou et al., 2002; Rissler et al., 2006; Pöschl et al., 2010).
+This means that only a small fraction of the total aerosol number population is analyzed in this study, since the Grimm 1.109 OPC starts at 250 nm.
+The median aerosol number concentration within the OPC size range in this study was 33 cm^{-3} in the wet season, and 122 cm^{-3} in the dry season.
+This can be compared with the total aerosol number concentration measured with a condensational particle counter CPC ($D_p > 10$ nm) that was 682 cm^{-3} and 1513 cm^{-3} in the wet season and dry season, respectively (Ahlm et al., 2010).
 Hence, the number of particles measured with the Grimm 1.109 in this study represents roughly 5% and 8% of the total number of particles in the wet and dry season, respectively.
-The fact that the OPC size range represents a somewhat larger fraction of the total number of particles in the dry season is consistent with the observation of Rissler et al. (2006) of increasing geometrical diameter of the two modes with increasing influence from aged biomass burning aerosol in Balbina, located 125 km northeast of Manaus.

-Figure 3 shows median size distributions in the wet and dry season of particle number (a and b), and volume (c) for each of the 15 OPC channels.
-Figure 3d shows vertical flux of particles in the first five OPC size bins.
-The rapid decrease in concentration with increasing particle size is obvious in Fig. 3a and b.
-In the volume distribution (Fig. 3c), the concentration increased with increasing diameter for $D_p > 1 \, \mu m$, and a coarse mode appears.
+Figure 4 shows median size distributions in the wet and dry season of particle number (a), and volume (b) for each of the 15 OPC channels.
+Figure 4c shows vertical flux of particles in the first five OPC size bins.
+The rapid decrease in concentration with increasing particle size is obvious in Fig. 4a.
+In the volume distribution (Fig. 4b), the concentration increased with increasing diameter for $D_p > 1 \mu m$, and a coarse mode appears.
 The ratio of the coarse mode volume to the total volume within the OPC size range is clearly larger in the wet season than in the dry season.
-This is consistent with that biomass burning is known to be a large source of primarily accumulation mode particles (Reid et al., 2005).
-The median vertical flux of the first five OPC size bins (Fig. 3d) points downward (negative sign) in both seasons.
-In these flux medians, half hours with friction velocities lower than 0.1 ms-1 have been excluded to reduce the uncertainty in the eddy covariance flux.
+This is consistent with observations by for instance Reid and Hobbs (1998) that biomass burning is a large source primarily of accumulation mode particles.
+The median vertical flux of the first five OPC size bins (Fig. 4c) points downward (negative sign) in both seasons.
+In these flux medians, half hours with friction velocities lower than 0.1 ms^{-1} have been excluded to reduce the uncertainty in the eddy covariance flux.
 The flux is clearly larger in magnitude in the dry season than in the wet season.
 In general, the flux decreases in magnitude with increasing particle diameter and thereby decreasing number of particles.